NikitaDouglas/bowling-challenge/APPROACH.md

 Setting up ESLint itself was similarly obfuscated by my lack of knowledge about what exactly I wanted my linter to do.
 I went for the
 "To check syntax, find problems, and enforce code style" option and then defined my style using the `Player.js` file provided by Jasmine.
 Guess I'll be using ES5 syntax.

+*Sat 13 Jun 2020 15:08:28 BST - Class Diagram*

+So, Javascript is very new to me.
+I know that I have to create objects to handle bits of my program and that each object should ideally be responsible for just one thing, as per the principles of Object Oriented Design.
+When I did the Thermostat challenge this week, I used the constructor/prototype pattern to create the thermostat, creating an object that contained functions.
+I think, if my understanding of JS is correct, my object (prototype object?) can also have properties.
+The thing I'm uncertain of with regards to my bowling challenge is whether the objects I create should store their data as properties or as private functions with the `this._someFunction` syntax.
+I feel like I'm leaning towards the first because my understanding of it is that data should be kept in an object and functions that allow access to that data should only be used when access is needed.

+Well, uncertainty aside, I have created a vague class diagram that I will definitely be changing as I go along.
+It details five objects - GamePlay, Rolls, Frame, FrameStore, and Score, all responsible for different bits of the programme.
+I'm not entirely sure how they will all interact yet, but I have a vague notion that some objects will need to call functions from other objects in order to allow the user to progress through inputting their data into the scorecard.

+I'm not going to start with the GamePlay class because that seems more like a wrapper class.
+Also I need to start with simple things and give myself some quick wins.